-If you have gone in for the option to upgrade from Windows Vista to Windows 7, and if you find that the upgrade attempt has failed and you get an error message “This version of Windows could not be installed, Your previous version of Windows has been restored, and you can continue to use it“, and the PC on subsequent reboot/s keeps showing you the same message, you may want to try the following:
+If your Windows Upgrade attempt has failed and you get an error message This version of Windows could not be installed, Your previous version of Windows has been restored, and you can continue to use it and the PC on subsequent reboot/s keeps showing you the same message, then this post may help you.

 3. Click Start > All Programs > Accessories > Right click the Command Prompt icon > Click Run as Administrator.